-- You should revise all the notes you made on acting, lighting, costume, sound and set. - You should read the play and learn quotes from key scenes. - Read the 'Frantic Assembly' resource pack on FROG to further your understanding of interpretations. - Read theatre reviews on the performance to further your knowledge of the play. - Study the pictures on FROG to remember key scenes where actors' physicality, facial expressions, costumes, use of set or lighting communicated mood.
+- You should watch the play and learn quotes from key scenes. - Read the 'Frantic Assembly' resource pack on FROG to further your understanding of interpretations. - Read theatre reviews on the performance to further your knowledge of the play. - Study the pictures on FROG to remember key scenes where actors' physicality, facial expressions, costumes, use of set or lighting communicated mood.